tdreyno/awardwinningfjords/source/2013/12/17/best-albums-of-the-year-2013.html.markdown

 ---
-title: 'Best Albums of the Year: 2013'
+:title: 'Best Albums of the Year: 2013'
+blog_editor_id: 99
 ---

 After my disappointment with 2012, this year came back with some great albums.
 I'm not going to bother to rank them, but here they are.